-In Jigsaw and UCD’s My World Survey in 2012, young people were asked if there was a special adult in their lives that they could turn to when they were in need.
+Launched in 2019, Jigsaw and UCD’s My World Survey 2 asked young people if there was a special adult in their lives that they could turn to when they were in need.

-71% of young people had at least one adult they could talk to when they needed support.
+76% of young people had at least one adult they could talk to when they needed support, and this was linked to better overall mental health.

 What difference does One Good Adult make?